Ju3dgement/KingsisleLauncher/README.md

 	eg. "StormHitter/LifeJade/IceTank/FireHitter"

 ## Bottom Section
-`KillAll`   - Instantly **hard** terminates all running clients meaning The game doesn't finish its logout logic On next login, the client assumes you're still in your last loaded **state**
+`KillAll`   - Instantly **hard** terminates all running clients meaning the game doesn't finish its logout logic and on next login, the client assumes you're still in your last loaded **state**

 `InjectDLL` - Prompts the user to browse for a DLL file, which will then be automatically be injected into each launched client ***WORK IN PROGRESS***